Kinematics/NetTally/README.md

 -[x] At the target on the left
 ```

-Referral votes allow you to specify another user or plan name whose vote you wish to support.
+Proxy votes allow you to specify another user or plan name whose vote you wish to support.

 Example:
 ```